realmoro/realmoro/README.md

 ---

 ## 👨‍💻 About Me
 - 🎯 Focused on cybersecurity, Linux systems, and secure software development
 - 🐍 Primary language: Python
 - ⚙️ Also working with C++
 - 🔐 Interested in red-team mindset, system internals, and automation
-- 📚 Prefer hands-on practice, labs, and real tooling over theory
+- 📚 Prefer hands-on practice, labs, and real tooling

 ---